davidm19/bash-notes/README.md

 ```
 -------------------------------------------------------------------------------------------------------
 ## WE'RE DONE!
-All credit goes to tldp.org, unix manpages, the Codecademy bash scripting course, and a StackOverflow answer about gzip vs. xz.
+All credit goes to tldp.org, unix manpages, the Codecademy bash scripting course, [a blog post on redirection operators](https://www.brianstorti.com/understanding-shell-script-idiom-redirect/) and a StackOverflow answer about gzip vs. xz.
 Unfortunately I didn't keep tabs on every single source I used so I can't properly/formally cite them here.